Buddy can currently be seen in Stephen King’s horror-romance best-seller adaptation of “Lisey’s Story” on Apple TV+.

-As seen in the Sopranos, on Gotham Comedy Live AXSTV, and two appearances on nickmom Night Out.
-When not currently headlining, Buddy can be seen opening for Joy Behar and was a frequent opener for Joan Rivers.
+Other TV and film credits include the Sopranos, Gotham Comedy Live AXSTV, Live in Gotham VR, and two appearances on nickmom Night Out.
+When not currently headlining, Buddy can be seen working with Joy Behar and was a frequent opener for Joan Rivers.
 He recently completed film work on American Brawler, Hospital Arrest, Blue Lives Matter, and Puppets.

 Buddy’s stand-up made him a regular on Comedy Central with appearances on ABC and A&E. As well as Gotham Comedy Live AXSTV, Buddy has two appearances on nickmom Night Out and was a contributing writer on nickmom’s Actual Housewives of the PTO.
 Buddy was seen in the Damon Wayans film Harlem Aria and in The Business of Strangers starring Julia Stiles and Stockard Channing.
 From 2015 thru 2016, Buddy completed film work on American Brawler, Hospital Arrest, Blue Lives Matter and Puppets.
 His television credits include HBO’s Sopranos.
-Buddy has written, produced and performed in his biographical play Sides at various NYC theaters.
-When not currently headlining, Buddy can be seen opening for Joe Behar and was a frequent opener for Joan Rivers.
-Buddy has also had the privilege of opening for The Beach Boys, Doobie Brothers, and The Righteous Brothers.
+Buddy has written, produced, and performed in his biographical play Sides at various NYC theatres.
+When not currently headlining, Buddy can be seen opening for Joy Behar and was a frequent opener for Joan Rivers.
+He has also had the privilege of working with The Beach Boys, Doobie Brothers, and The Righteous Brothers.